 To be successful in keeping UDOT from widening Wasatch Blvd into 6 to 7 lane arterial, we must ensure UDOT adheres to NEPA process.
 This means they must thoroughly screen every comment that meets their stated goal & they must make regional consideration.

 Ozone obligations (as published in Salt Lake Tribune, June 9, 2021) I believe many residents of Utah would be surprised to find out that the

 Read the full article here at Fox 13.

 Petition to UDOT & Wasatch Front Regional Council (WFRC):

 “Wider, more numerous, fast-moving vehicular lanes is NOT the answer with Utah’s Emergency Drought and severe air quality problems.
-Southeastern SL Valley needs a REGIONAL transit system.
+Southeastern SL Valley needs a REGIONAL transit system not only for recreationalists to Millcreek, BCC & LCC but also for north/south employees, patients & students to U of U area.
 All stakeholders agree that Active Transportation & Express, cleaner transit is the answer to growing population & associated mobility issues.”